smnhmhmd/Tools-for-Data-Science-Assignment/README.md

 # Read me
-This is final Assignment for "Tools for Data Science" course.
+This is final assignment for "Tools for Data Science" course.